islabre1426/c00ltubee/README.md

 For end users, go to [Releases](../../releases) to get the binary files.

+By default, downloaded files will be saved under `C:\Users\<your-user-name>\Downloads` on Windows or `~/Downloads` on Linux.
+Setting to change this will be implemented in the future.

 ## Technologies
 - Backend: Flask.
 - Frontend: HTML + CSS + JS.